NetAppEMEA/hackathon-vol1-deprecated/PREWORK.md

 ### SGWS S3
-We will provide a StorageGrid Webscale (SGWS) service for you to load images to.
+We will provide a StorageGRID Webscale (SGWS) service for you to load images to.
 This is a good time to re-familiarize your with using SGWS if it has been a while.
 You can if you like, setup your own SGWS service and use it during the event, or you can use the one provided by the facilitators.

 ### AWS S3
 You may optionally choose to create your own personal AWS S3 storage buckets for use on Hack-night.
 It is recommended you setup this up BEFORE the hack-night since it might ta a while.